prabhuignoto/react-chrono/README.md

 ### Customize alt text for buttons

-With the 'buttonTexts' prop, you can change the button's alt text.
+With the `buttonTexts` prop, you can change the button's alt text.

 ```jsx
 <Chrono